glutanimate/image-occlusion-enhanced/README.md

 - click on the right-sided labels side pane in SVG-Edit; a panel with all active layers will appear
 - select the *Labels* layer by left-clicking on it in the labels list
-- any shapes or texts you draw while this layer is active will appear above your picture, but below the occluding shapes
+- anything you draw while this layer is active will appear above your picture, but below the occluding shapes
 - when you want to draw the occlusion masks again, simply re-select the *Shapes* layer

+Other tricks:

+- add arrow heads to your lines: Draw a line using the line tool and select it.
+A drop-down box labeled "arrows" should appear in the top bar.
+Choose the arrow head you want or use the "markers" tool beside it for a larger variety of customization.

 ### Using all available fields to their full extent